samtjhia/soundscaper/README.md

 **Create immersive soundscapes with AI-powered audio and visual generation**

+## Why I Built This

+I created Soundscaper because I noticed I get easily distracted when studying or reading in quiet environments.
+I realized that when I was in different places - like a coffee shop, library, or outdoors - I could concentrate much better and felt more relaxed and focused.
+The ambient sounds of these environments seemed to help my mind settle into a productive state.

+This tool tackles that challenge by letting you immerse yourself with your senses into any environment you can imagine.
+Unlike other ambient sound apps that give you a few preset options, Soundscaper gives you complete control over your sound environment - you can describe any scene and have AI curate the perfect soundscape for your needs.

 Soundscaper is a web application that transforms text descriptions into multi-layered audio experiences paired with AI-generated visuals.
 Describe a scene and it generates appropriate sounds and imagery.

 ![Soundscaper Preview](public/soundscaper-icon.svg)